kuzzleio/documentation/src/sdk-reference/index/get-auto-refresh.md

 ---
 layout: full.html
 algolia: true
-title: GetAutoRefresh
+title: getAutoRefresh
-description: GetAutoRefresh
+description: Return the status of autorefresh flag
 order: 500
 ---

-# GetAutoRefresh
+# getAutoRefresh([options])

 The getAutoRefresh action returns the current autorefresh status for the index.